tkrclient/pygames-chat/README.md

 - When connection is lost, it will reconnect every two seconds
 - Multiple chatrooms support
 - Spam detection and blocking support
+- Should work with reverse proxy, or direct ip

 ## Chat Example